-The Advanced Performance Management (APM) is an advanced performance management exam.
-It looks at different types of performance management systems that can be employed by organisations.
+Advanced Performance Management (APM) is an advanced performance management exam.
+It looks at different types of performance management systems which can be employed by organisations.
 By performance management systems, we include techniques such as budgeting, variance analysis, balanced scorecards and other such techniques used by organisations to manage their performance so they can plan and control their activities better.
-It also covers areas such as remuneration schemes for management and employees which attempt to motivate them to work towards the objectives of the organisation.
+It also covers areas such as remuneration schemes for management and employees, which attempt to motivate them to work towards the objectives of the organisation.

-While performance management systems are covered in Performance Management (PM), at APM additional models of performance management are included such as value based models, corporate failure models and other strategic performance models like the performance pyramid.
+While performance management systems are covered in Performance Management (PM), at APM additional models of performance management are included such as value-based models, and other strategic performance models like the performance pyramid.
 In addition, candidates must be able to advise on what type of systems are relevant to a particular organisation.
 Different organisations have different needs, and candidates must be able to understand these, and be aware of the factors that determine what type of management accounting information is needed and subsequently what information systems may be required.

 Finally, in APM, there is more detailed discussion of qualitative factors surrounding performance management.